 Any product development activities related to Resunab or products that we may develop or acquire in the future will be subject to extensive regulation by various government authorities, including the FDA and other federal, state and local statutes and regulations and comparable regulatory authorities in other countries, which regulate the design, research, clinical and non-clinical development, testing, manufacturing, storage, distribution, import, export, labeling, advertising and marketing of pharmaceutical products and devices.
 Generally, before a new drug can be sold, considerable data demonstrating its quality, safety and efficacy must be obtained, organized into a format specific to each regulatory authority, submitted for review and approved by the regulatory authority.
-The data is often generated in two distinct development states: pre-clinical and clinical.
+The data are often generated in two distinct development states: pre-clinical and clinical.
 Resunab or other products that we may develop or acquire in the future must be approved by the FDA through the IND process before they may be legally marketed in the United States.
 For new chemical entities, the pre-clinical development stage generally involves synthesizing the active component, developing the formulation and determining the manufacturing process, as well as carrying out non-human toxicology, pharmacology and drug metabolism studies which support subsequent clinical testing.

-The clinical stage of development can generally be divided into three sequential phases that may overlap, Phase I, Phase II and Phase III clinical trials.
-In Phase I, generally, small numbers of healthy volunteers are initially exposed to single escalating doses and then multiple escalating doses of the product candidate.
+The clinical stage of development can generally be divided into three sequential phases that may overlap, Phase 1, Phase 2 and Phase 3 clinical trials.
+In Phase 1, generally, small numbers of healthy volunteers are initially exposed to single escalating doses and then multiple escalating doses of the product candidate.
 The primary purpose of these studies is to assess the metabolism, pharmacologic action, side effect tolerability and safety of the drug.
-Phase II trials typically involve studies in disease-affected patients to determine the dose required to produce the desired benefits, while Phase IIb trials are designed to determine efficacy.
+Phase 2 trials typically involve studies in disease-affected patients to determine the dose required to produce the desired benefits, while Phase 2b trials are designed to determine efficacy.
 At the same time, safety and further pharmacokinetic and pharmacodynamic information is collected.
-In some instances, formal Phase I and Phase II trials may not be deemed necessary or required by the FDA.
+In some instances, formal Phase 1 and Phase 2 trials may not be deemed necessary or required by the FDA.
 Such is often the case when the safety and efficacy of an active ingredient is considered to be well understood by the FDA.
 Under established regulatory frameworks, pharmaceutical products with active ingredients equal or similar to those known by the FDA often enter more streamlined development programs than compounds entirely new to the agency.

-Post-approval studies, sometimes referred to as Phase IV clinical trials, may be conducted after initial marketing approval.
-Sometimes, these studies are used to gain additional experience from the treatment of patients in the intended therapeutic condition, then often referred to as Phase IV clinical trials.
-In certain instances, the FDA may mandate the performance of Phase IV studies.
-In other situations, post-approval studies aim to gain additional indications for a medication, then often indicated as Phase IIIb studies.
+Post-approval studies, sometimes referred to as Phase 4 clinical trials, may be conducted after initial marketing approval.
+Sometimes, these studies are used to gain additional experience from the treatment of patients in the intended therapeutic condition, then often referred to as Phase 4 clinical trials.
+In certain instances, the FDA may mandate the performance of Phase 4 studies.
+In other situations, post-approval studies aim to gain additional indications for a medication.